TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/posts/tests-analysis/CreatePost.md

 ### Conclusion:
 This is possibly due to a failure in the API to correctly.
 This needs further investigation to ensure that the endpoint correctly processes the request.

+## CTP21 - Should return 401 if doesnt have accesstoken

+## Status:
+FAIL

+### Description:
+This tests checks if without the access token the status expected is 401 Unauthorized

+### Analysis:
+In this test the error status should be 401 Unauthorized, however the tests fails and the status received is 403 - Forbiden

+### Conclusion:
+This is possibly due to a failure in the API to correctly.
+This needs further investigation to ensure that the endpoint correctly processes the request.